 Somatics for Triathletes

 Posture, form, and sustainability are primary challenges that endurance athletes face.
-Somatics helps to keep you in-tune with you muscle functioning by re-establishing complete sensory motor control.
+Somatics helps to keep you in tune with your muscle functioning by re-establishing complete sensory-motor control.
+This is particularly important when aspiring to race in any triathlon distance.